Suzy Q Cake

 For the Chocolate Cake

-- In a medium bowl, pour the the flour, cocoa, baking soda, and salt.
+- In a medium bowl, pour the flour, sugar, cocoa powder, baking soda, and salt.
 Stir to combine.

-- Bake for 20 – 25 minutes, until toothpick inserted in the middle of the cake comes out clean.
-Once done, remove the cakes from the oven, and set aside to cool for 10 minutes, before inverting onto plates or wire wracks, to cool completely.
+- Bake for 30 to 35 minutes until a toothpick inserted in the middle comes out clean.
+Once done, remove the cakes from the oven, and set them aside to cool for 10 minutes.
+Then invert them onto plates or wire racks to cool completely.

 For the Fluffy Filling

-- Spoon about half of the fluffy filling over the bottom cake, spreading evenly across the top.
+- When both cakes are completely cooled, spoon about half of the fluffy filling over the bottom cake, spreading it evenly across the top.
 Then place the second cake on top of that.
 Spread the remaining fluffy filling evenly over the top cake.

 Recommended Equipment